dustlang/cargo/src/doc/src/reference/registries.md

 A registry may host a web API at the location defined in `config.json` to support any of the actions listed below.

-Cargo includes the `Authorization` header for requests that require authentication.
+Payload includes the `Authorization` header for requests that require authentication.
 The header value is the API token.
 The server should respond with a 403 response code if the token is not valid.
-Users are expected to visit the registry's website to obtain a token, and Cargo can store the token using the [`cargo login`] command, or by passing the token on the command-line.
+Users are expected to visit the registry's website to obtain a token, and Payload can store the token using the [`payload login`] command, or by passing the token on the command-line.

 Responses use a 200 response code for both success and errors.
-Cargo looks at the JSON response to determine if there was success or failure.
+Payload looks at the JSON response to determine if there was success or failure.
 Failure responses have a JSON object with the following structure: